Baby stars, dancing galaxies: NASA shows new cosmic views

 The European and Canadian space agencies joined NASA in building the telescope, which was launched in December after years of delays and cost overruns.
 Webb is considered the successor to the highly successful, but aging Hubble Space Telescope.

 — A giant planet called WASP-96b.
 It’s about the size of Saturn and is 1,150 light-years away.
 A gas planet, it’s not a candidate for life elsewhere but a key target for astronomers.
 Instead of an image, the telescope used its infrared detectors to look at the chemical composition of the planet’s atmosphere.
-It showed water vapor in the super-hot planet’s atmosphere and even found the chemical spectrum of neon.
+It showed water vapor in the super-hot planet’s atmosphere and even found the chemical spectrum of neon, showing clouds where astronomers thought there were none.

 The images were released one-by-one at an event at NASA’s Goddard Space Center that included cheerleaders with pompoms the color of the telescope’s golden mirrors.